PalisadoesFoundation/developer-docs/docs/internships/introduction/application-template.md

 1. What code development projects have you participated in so far?
 1. What is your level of proficiency with the application's languages and programming in general?
 1. What makes you the best person to work on this project?
 If you have any history submitting bug fixes or patches to our tracker, please indicate what you have done.

+### Appendix

+No more than 10 pages of supporting documentation.